reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

 `element` is an Id assigned by the Publisher; messages with the same `element` value, in the same stream, will be joined by the Subscriber.
 The order of the parts is that in which they were sent and received (the transport is required to provide ordered delivery).

-The subscriber driver will typically join the parts transparently and deliver a single message to the application.
+The subscriber's driver will typically join the parts transparently and deliver a single message to the application.

 ## Closing the connection